 Members may be charged with violating any provision of this Constitution.
 Members may also be charged with wrongful taking or retaining of money, books, papers, records or any other property belonging to ACE; the wrongful destruction, erasure, mutilation or use of any books, papers, records, bills, receipts, vouchers or other ACE property.
 Further charges may include bringing false charges against a member without good faith or with malicious intent.
 For the purpose of this article, the term “member” includes both full dues paying members and service fee payers.

 9.2 Presentation of Charges

-At any hearing held by ACE pertaining to such charges, the Executive Board shall act as the hearing body.
+At any hearing held by ACE pertaining to such charges, the executive board shall act as the hearing body.
 The accused may appear in person and with witnesses to answer the charge(s) and shall be afforded a fair hearing.
 The accused may select another member, or an attorney, to represent him or her in the presentation of the defense.
-ACE may be represented by an attorney or consultant, or any member assigned by the Board Members, in prosecuting the charge(s).
-If the accused is unable or unwilling to be present at any hearing provided for herein, her or his defense may be presented in writing prior to the hearing, but the hearing body shall proceed with the hearing regardless of the presence of the accused.
+ACE may be represented by an attorney or consultant, or any member assigned by the board members, in prosecuting the charge(s).
+If the accused is unable or unwilling to be present at any hearing provided for herein, their defense may be presented in writing prior to the hearing, but the hearing body shall proceed with the hearing regardless of the presence of the accused.

 a.
 Charges Filed Against a Member of the Executive Board

 Should the charges be filed against a member of the executive board, that member shall not act as part of the hearing body.

 b.
 Impartial Hearing Officer